 Firewood from Red Bushwillows is excellent

-In Southern Africa, there are fourteen species of Bushwillows, which belong to the Combretum family.
-Other trees of the same Combretum family are Clusterleaf species, but also Leadwood and some others.
-Interestingly enough, not all Combretum species are suitable for firewood, but some of them are excellent for that use.
+In Southern Africa, fourteen species of Bushwillows belong to the Combretum family.
+Other trees of the same Combretum family are Clusterleaf species, Leadwood, and others.
+Interestingly, not all Combretum species are suitable for firewood, but some are excellent for that use.

 The wood hardness of Combretum family members

-Although belonging to the same plant family as Combretum, Leadwood is the second hardest wood in Southern Africa.
-It is highly sought after for firewood, and it is not allowed to be cut down without a special permit.
+Although it belongs to the same plant family as Combretum, leadwood is the second hardest wood in Southern Africa.
+It is highly sought after for firewood and cannot legally be cut down without a special permit.
 All Bushwillow species got very hard and suitable wood for fires.
 On the other hand, all Clusterleafs are softwood species, which every self-respected bush cook will not even give a second look to use for cooking.

 Difference between Red- and Russet Bushwillows

-Firewood in Boreal forest biomes should be ‘Dead, Dry and Standing’.
+Firewood in Boreal forest biomes should be ‘Dead, Dry and Standing.’
 But savanna biomes have got their own arithmetics.
-Because when a tree dies, it will in most cases not long be dry and standing.
+When a tree dies, it will usually not dry and stand for long.
 Firstly, termites will ‘sheet’ the outside of their food (wood).
-Secondly, very soon this dead, dry, and standing tree will fall to the ground.
-Which is very good for turning him into firewood.
-Because, when laying on the ground, this tree becomes food for a variety of organisms.
+Secondly, this dead, dry, and standing tree will soon fall to the ground, which is very good for turning it into firewood.
+When lying on the ground, this tree becomes food for various organisms.
 Furthermore, humidity will speed up decay.
-In addition, fungi, woodborer beetles, and still more termite colonies will eat up all soft and digestible parts of the wood
+In addition, fungi, woodborer beetles, and still more termite colonies will eat up all soft and digestible parts of the wood.

-From an e.g.: Silver Clusterleaf (Terminalia sericea) at the end of this decaying process, nothing will be left.
-From a Red Bushwillow, on the other hand, there will be large portions left.
+From an, e.g., Silver Clusterleaf (Terminalia sericea) at the end of this decaying process, nothing will be left.
+On the other hand, large portions will be left from a Red Bushwillow.
 They were too hard for fungi, wood borers, and termites to make a dent – and this is superb firewood.

 How to collect firewood

-Just walk the Bushveld and collect these remaining, not eaten up, parts of wood.
-And shake out sand and remaining termite sheeting.
-Please be very careful not to touch arachnidan (scorpions or spiders) underneath.
-It is most important to give every piece of hardwood on the ground a good kick with the foot before touching it.
-When handling this wood, every piece should be visually inspected immediately.
-Just to make sure no harmful critters are hiding in the nooks and crannies.
+Just walk the bushveld and collect the remaining parts of the wood that termites did not eat up.
+Shake out the sand and remaining termite sheeting.
+Please be careful not to touch arachnidan (scorpions or spiders) underneath.
+Giving every piece of hardwood on the ground a good kick with the foot before touching it is essential.
+When handling this wood, every piece should be visually inspected immediately to ensure no harmful critters are hiding in the nooks and crannies.

 Personal experience when collecting firewood

-Once, a friend of mine collected firewood next to me and was very excited that a small snake was hiding inside one of his firewood pieces.
-It was difficult to get this small snake out of there and we took a stick and squeezed her out somehow.
-And both we didn’t know which species it was and took a photo.
-Then later, when we were back at camp, our mentor was a bit shocked, as it was a highly poisonous species.
+Once, a friend collected firewood next to me and was excited that a small snake was hiding inside one of his firewood pieces.
+Getting this small snake out of there was difficult, so we took a stick and squeezed her out somehow.
+We didn’t know which species it was, so we took a photo.
+Later, when we were back at camp, our mentor was a bit shocked, as it was a highly poisonous species.

 Quality of Red Bushwillow as firewood

-It also has to be recorded, that Red Bushwillow firewood starts burning very well.
+It also has to be recorded that Red Bushwillow firewood starts burning very well.
 It does not generate sparks, burns slowly and very hot, and turns into coals with nearly no ashes.
-A log about 1 m x 20 cm will burn the whole night and in the morning the coal in the ashes can still be used for starting a new fire.
+A log about 1 m x 20 cm will burn the whole night, and in the morning, the coal in the ashes can still be used to start a new fire.

 Lessons learned about Red Bushwillow as firewood